click here to DONATE

 That’s why we need your help.

 Who’s “we”?
 The EpiCentre Alliance: a nonprofit coalition formed to promote, build and sustain a visual and performing arts center in the St. Augustine area.
-Its founding members include: A Classic Theatre (ACT), EMMA Concert Series and Guild, First Coast Opera, Hispanic Culture Film Festival, St. Augustine’s Romanza, St. Augustine Chamber Singers, St. Augustine Community Chorus, St. Augustine Concert Band, St. Augustine Film Society, St. Augustine Lighthouse and Maritime Museum, St. Augustine Music Festival, St. Augustine Orchestra and several individual community leaders who support the arts.
+Its founding members include: A Classic Theatre (ACT), EMMA Concert Series and Guild, First Coast Opera, St. Augustine’s Romanza, St. Augustine Chamber Singers, St. Augustine Community Chorus, St. Augustine Concert Band, St. Augustine Film Society, St. Augustine Music Festival, St. Augustine Orchestra and several individual community leaders who support the arts.

-The Alliance doesn’t expect the county or the city to build and manage a performing arts center.
-It needs to be managed by a nonprofit, which is one of the reasons the EpiCentre Alliance was created.
-We are going to build something.
-We just don’t know quite how big, yet.
-That depends on you.
+The Alliance does not expect the county or the city to build and manage a performing arts center.
+It needs to be managed by a for profit company in conjunction with the EpiCentre Alliance.
+But there is much to do to both plan and operate The Shell.